The Ultimate Guide to Protecting Your Child Online in 2020

 According to a recent Harvard study, even though most social media platforms require users to be 13 years of age to sign up, 68% of parents surveyed had helped younger children set up an account.

 Social media can be particularly addictive for tweens and teens.
-It also opens the door to a variety of different issues, like cyberbullying, inappropriate sharing, and talking to strangers (more on those below).
+It opens the door to a variety of different issues, like cyberbullying, inappropriate sharing, and advances from sexual predators (more on those below).

 Access to social media is also central to teens’ developing social identity.
 It’s the way that they connect to their friends, and it can be a healthy way to hang out.
-The key is to figure out some boundaries so that it remains a positive experience.
+The key is to set boundaries so that it remains a positive experience.

 Enforce a safe environment.
 Do not let your kids on social media until they’re old enough.
 Keep the computer in a public location.
 Limit the amount of time spent on social media.
 Block location access to all apps.
 Adjust the privacy settings.
 Monitor your child’s online activity.

-Cyberbullying occurs across all of the platforms we have outlined above, and it comes in many forms: spreading rumors and sending threatening messages via social media, texting, or email, pretending to be another child and posting embarrassing material under their name, forwarding private photos without consent, and generally posting online about another child with the intent to humiliate or degrade them.
+Cyberbullying occurs across all of the platforms we have outlined above, and it comes in many forms: spreading rumors and sending threatening messages via social media, texting, pretending to be another child and posting embarrassing material under their name, forwarding private photos without consent, and generally posting online about another child with the intent to humiliate them.

 Cyberbullying is particularly harmful because it is so public.
 In the past, if a kid was bullied on the playground, perhaps a few of his peers saw.
 Now, a child’s most private information can be splashed across the internet and is there permanently unless reported and taken down.